 Rank 9 – Xander Schauffele

-The driver face was designed with machine learning.
+The Drivers used by pros face was designed with machine learning.
 How has machine learning been used?
 Let me explain.

 Most manufacturers have moved to design variable thickness faces in their drivers.